-[See Driver License Attendance Verification on page 30.]
+[See Driver License Attendance Verification on page 27.]

-The district will allow junior and senior students to be absent for up to two days per year to visit a college or university, provided:
+The district will allow junior and senior students to be absent for up to two days per year to visit a college or university if the following conditions are met:

-- The board has authorized such excused absences under policy FEA(LOCAL); - The principal has approved the student's absence; and - The student follows campus procedures to verify the visit and makes up any work missed.
+- The board has authorized such excused absences under policy FEA(LOCAL). - The principal has approved the student's absence. - The student follows campus procedures to verify the visit and makes up any work missed.